aI-lab-glider/nurse-scheduling-solver/README.md

 }
 ```
 - full shifts (2d array) are generated on demand
-- Neighborhood is randomized on its initialization
+- Neighborhood is randomized on initialization
 - Neighborhood is immutable